AndrewAtLarge/BibUpdate/README.rst

 To do
 -----
- - Implement more intelliegent searches using MathSciNet_.
+- Implement more intelligent searches using MathSciNet_.
- - Interface to the arXiv?
+- Interface to the arXiv_?
+In principle, this is easy to do although, ultimately, it would probably not work because the arXiv_ blocks frequent requests from the same IP address in order to discourage robots.

 AUTHOR
 ------